Auto Injury Center

 Six yoga poses for prostate enlargement

-Yoga has many benefits, In this article, learn about six yoga poses that can help ease and manage the symptoms of benign prostatic hyperplasia. […]
+Yoga has many benefits and can help to ease the discomfort and pain caused by certain conditions.
+An enlarged prostate can make urinating difficult.
+In this MNT Knowledge Center article, learn about six yoga poses that can help ease and manage the symptoms of benign prostatic hyperplasia. […]

+Vertigo can be a disorienting and debilitating condition.
+However, there are solutions for relieving symptoms and dizzy episodes.
 The Epley maneuver is a gentle exercise that is used to treat benign paroxysmal positional vertigo (BPPV).
-Learn how it is performed, and how it helps. […]
+This MNT Knowledge Center article explains how it is performed and how it helps. […]

-There are many potential causes for dizziness, and it can cause a lot of distress in daily life.
-Learn how to prevent and manage dizziness effectively. […]
+There are many potential causes for dizziness, and it can cause a lot of distress and disorientation in daily life.
+Fortunately, there is a wide range of remedies and medicines that can help to resolve dizziness safely.
+This MNT Knowledge Center article explains how to prevent and manage dizziness effectively. […]

 Dorsiflexion: Injuries and mobility exercises

 Dorsiflexion is the movement of raising the foot upwards.
-Learn about the potential injuries that can affect dorsiflexion, and exercises to treat them. […]
+While this seems like a simple motion, there are many problems that can affect upwards motion of the foot.
+Learn about the potential injuries that can affect dorsiflexion and exercises to treat them and improve general mobility. […]

 Soft robotic exosuits help patients walk after stroke